needle-mirror/com.unity.ai.planner/Documentation~/CustomPlannerExtensions.md

 * `stateData` is the state for which the estimate is made and
 * `BoundedValue` is an average/estimate, upper bound, and lower bound of the future cumulative reward from the given state onward.
 See [BoundedValue](xref:Unity.AI.Planner.BoundedValue).

-For tips on designing a custom heuristic, see [Improving Performance](PlannerPerformanceTips.md)
+For tips on designing a custom cumulative reward estimator, see [Improving Performance](PlannerPerformanceTips.md)